 If your mark is between 45 and 49 you are entitled to Supplementary assessment for the unit.
 You will need to contact your lecturer to find out how the supplementary assessment will be provided.

-Exam timetables for these exams will be available on MYVU Portal.
+Exam timetables for these exams will be available on MyVU.
 Your College or unit of study lecturer will have information on Supplementary exams during all other exam periods.
 If you would like information about all other units of study please follow the advice provided to you by your College.

 It is your responsibility to find out whether you have a supplementary exam and when it will be held.